-Every year when the 1st of January rolls around many of us choose to make new year’s resolutions.
+Every year, when the 1st of January rolls around many of us choose to make New Year’s resolutions.
 But truly, how long do we keep up our hastily made promises?
-One of the reasons that they fail is because sometimes we make resolutions that require an infeasible amount of hard work and a lot of willpower.
-Another reason is that sometimes the mind is not ready to receive a particular resolution and needs to be suitably prepared- this is where yoga nidra (yoga sleep) and Sankalpa comes along.
+One of the reasons that they fail is that sometimes we make resolutions that require an infeasible amount of hard work and a lot of willpower.
+Another reason is that sometimes the mind is not ready to receive a particular resolution and needs to be suitably prepared- this is where yoga nidra (yoga sleep) and Sankalpa come along.

-Sankalpa is an alternative way to approaching resolutions, resolves or affirmations.
+Sankalpa is an alternative way of approaching resolutions, resolves or affirmations.

-San means together/union and Kalpa means possibilities within us.
+San means together/union, and Kalpa means possibilities within us.
 Sankalpa is a short statement or affirmation which is repeated in the subconscious mind when it is receptive and sensitive to suggestion during yoga Nidra.
-It has a deeper and more personal meaning than ordinary resolutions and is perhaps the most effective way of training the mind.
+It has a more profound and more personal meaning than ordinary resolutions and is perhaps the most effective way of training the mind.
 It is a powerful method of reshaping our desires and direction in life along positive lines.

 Finding and stating Sankalpa.